mpesavento/probabilistic_graphical_models/representation_final_exam.md

 Consider a directed graph `G`.
 We construct a new graph `G'`   by removing one edge from `G`.
 Which of the following is always true?
 You may select 1 or more options.

+INCORRECT
-If G and G' were undirected graphs, the answers to the other options would not change.
+[] If G and G' were undirected graphs, the answers to the other options would not change.

-Any probability distribution P that factorizes over G also factorizes over G'
+[**] Any probability distribution P that factorizes over G also factorizes over G'

-Any probability distribution P that factorizes over G' also factorizes over G.
+ - G' is smaller, so if G factorizes G' should factorize as well.
+The converse is not true [] Any probability distribution P that factorizes over G' also factorizes over G.

-No probability distribution PP that factorizes over G also factorizes over G'G
+[] No probability distribution PP that factorizes over G also factorizes over G'G

 ## Q8 Template Model in CRF.